Narshe1412/Code-Institute-User-Centric-Frontend/README.md

 ---

 ## Code Institute Requirements
+In this project, I have been tasked to create a frontend-only website using a user Centric Mobile First approach.

 - Create a website of around 4-5 pages, or (if using a single scrolling page) these should be separate page areas.
 - Incorporate main navigation and grid layout (you might want to use Flexbox or Bootstrap to accomplish this).
 - Whenever possible, strive to use semantic HTML5 elements to structure your HTML code better.